cvat-ai/cvat/site/content/en/docs/manual/advanced/ai-tools.md

 - In the process of drawing, you can select the number of points in the polygon using the switch.

   ![](/images/image224.jpg)

+- You can use the `Selected opacity` slider in the `Objects sidebar` to change the opacity of the polygon.
+  You can read more in the [Objects sidebar](/docs/manual/basics/objects-sidebar/#appearance) section.

 - To finish interaction, click on the `Done` button on the top panel or press `N` on your keyboard.